iroumec/Zylva/README.md

 > [!CAUTION]
 >
+> The application has only been tested by me, its author.
-> This is still a pre-release, which may contain severe bugs.
+> It may contain severe bugs I haven't identified yet.
-> Suggestions and contributions to possible improvements are highly appreciated!
+> Suggestions and contributions to possible improvements are highly appreciated.

 # Easy and fast controls!